Peterpiotr/siguren-documentation/docs/source/maintenance/planned-maintenance/lubrication.rst

 	Oil holes

-Whilst completing maintenance and during the oil change procedure care must be taken not to introduce any particles inside the Motosuiveur® as this will cause the unit to malfunction.
+Whilst completing maintenance and during the oil change procedure care must be taken not to introduce any particles inside the MotoSuiveur as this will cause the unit to malfunction.

 .. warning::
     Only use siguren SW15 or SQ32 oil.
 The use of any other oil may lead to a serious malfunction.